If you are unable to install packages in the RStudio IDE, some common problems are outlined below:

 Open-source RStudio IDE users may start a new discussion topic at community.rstudio.com.

-RStudio Pro customers should create a new support discussion with the details of your specific problem and your current system configuration.
+RStudio Workbench (previously RStudio Server Pro) customers should create a new support ticket with the details of your specific problem and your current system configuration.

 Return to Troubleshooting Guide: Using RStudio